-FIGURE 4.2: A dendrogram obtained from the body fat dataset, using single link clustering.
+FIGURE 4.4: A dendrogram obtained from the seed dataset, using single link clustering.
 Recall that the data points are on the horizontal axis, and that the vertical axis is distance; there is a horizontal line linking two clusters that get merged, established at the height at which they're merged.
-I have plotted the entire dendrogram, despite the fact it's a bit crowded at the bottom, because it shows that most data points are relatively close (i.e. there are lots of horizontal branches at about the same height).
+I have plotted the entire dendrogram, despite the fact it's a bit crowded at the bottom, because you can now see how clearly the data set clusters into a small set of clusters - there are a small number of vertical "runs".